kfinley/dotnetcore-mvc-vue/README.md

 Shared Views can take advantage of this approach as well.
 An example is included with the `Footer.cshtml` View.

 One thing to note when using Vue.js on a layout page is that you can not wrap the entire Layout as a Vue.js application.
-The reason is that any MVC View that renders under `@RenderBody` will include compoenents that are not knowns to the *layout* Vue.js Application.
+The reason is that any MVC View that renders under `@RenderBody` will include components that are not knowns to the *layout* Vue.js Application.

 For this reason (and others such as bundle bloat from including Vue in multiple bundles which can't be avoided Single File Components) this approach should **not** be considered a final solution and more of a transition option for migrationg from Razor MVC Views to a pure Vue.js application.